 Most people expect to have side effects when receiving treatment.
 However, it is often surprising to survivors that some side effects may linger beyond the treatment period.
 These are called long-term side effects.
 Other side effects called late effects may develop months or even years after treatment has ended.
 Long-term and late effects can include both physical and emotional changes.

-Talk with your doctor about your risk of developing such side effects based on the type of cancer, your individual treatment plan, and your overall health.
+Talk with your doctor about your risk of developing such side effects based on your diagnosis, your individual treatment plan, and your overall health.
 For example, some people experience late effects after being treated with octreotide, such as thyroid or gallbladder problems.
 If you had a treatment known to cause specific late effects, you may have certain physical examinations, scans, or blood tests to help find and manage them.

 Keeping personal health records

 You and your doctor should work together to develop a personalized follow-up care plan.
 Be sure to discuss any concerns you have about your future physical or emotional health.
 The American Society of Clinical Oncology (ASCO) offers forms to help keep track of the treatment you received and develop a survivorship care plan when treatment is completed.

 This is also a good time to talk with your doctor about who will lead your follow-up care.
 Some survivors continue to see their oncologist, while others transition back to the care of their primary care doctor or another health care professional.
-This decision depends on several factors, including the type and stage of tumor, side effects, health insurance rules, and your personal preferences.
+This decision depends on several factors, including the type and stage of tumor, treatments received, side effects, health insurance rules, and your personal preferences.

 If a doctor who was not directly involved in your medical care will lead your follow-up care, be sure to share your treatment summary and survivorship care plan forms with them and with all future health care providers.
 Details about your treatment are very valuable to the health care professionals who will care for you throughout your lifetime.